lillianqin/book-project/analysis.md

 Suppose a market order was placed to sell 200 shares.
 First there is a trade with order 25, which only covers 100 shares.
 Order 27 has the next-best price, so the remaining 100 are taken from there.
-The market order fully executes immediately, so the sell side remains the same while bid side would look like this afterwards:
+The market order fully executes immediately, so the sell side remains the same while the bid side looks like this afterwards:
 | Level | Order # | Time    | Size | Bid Price |
 | ----- | ------- | ------- | ---- | --------- |
 | 1     | 27      | 2:38:10 | 200  | $114.98   |